 When clients want to access an application with TCP, they must first set up a connection.
 There needs to be direct connectivity between the client and the application.
 So, this requires the application to be reachable and is carried out with IP addresses on each end.
 Then, once the connect stage is done, there is an authentication phase.

-Once the authentication stage is done, we can pass data.
-Therefore, we have to connect, then authenticate, and data pass a stage.
+Once the authentication stage is completed, we can pass data.
+Therefore, we must connect, authenticate, and pass data through a stage.
 SDP reverses this.

 The center of the software-defined perimeter is trust.